To Sell Ebooks Online You Need To Attract More Web Traffic

 Very often, it seems that writing a book is the easy part.

-Ebooks and books are normal retail items.
+Ebooks and books are everyday retail items.
 Like any other retail product, people need to notice them before they can buy them.

 If you imagine a small retail store selling Japanese teapots and cups, where would it be located?